dyorg/slim-token-authentication/README.md

 ### Find Token

-This middleware contains the method findToken(), you can access it from your authenticator method through the second param (TokenAuthentication instance).
+This middleware contains the method `findToken()`, you can access it from your authenticator method through the second param (`TokenAuthentication` instance).
 This method is able to search for authentication token on header, parameter, cookie or attribute.
 You can configure it through options settings.

 ## Configuration Options

-### path
+### Path

 By default none route require authentication.
-You must added one or more routes that must request authentication on path option.
+You must set one or more routes to be restrict by authentication, setting it on `path` option.

 ```php
 ...